-Here it is after five years of winter rains and just after another monster storm.
-If you look carefully, you'll see not erosion but deposition of sediment in the foreground at the head of the diversion.
+of sediment in the foreground at the head of the diversion.
 That material is from all over our property, from the my neighbor across the road, various stumps from fallen trees, etc, but probably the biggest source is gophers, ground squirrels, moles, and rabbits.
 I use that material to stabilize the draw over time, as you will see in our next example in the next channel in the middle of the property.

 Let's go back to the center draw, starting with our now familiar logging job discussed under Conifer Forestry.

 On the left is that now-familiar "wall of wood" I somehow discerned needed thinning.
 The stream ran in front of them and was starting to undercut their support.
 You will soon see what happens should that process progress.

 So now I'm going to show how logging can not only prevent landslides as we have discussed, it can (1) help armor the bottom of the channel and (2) capture sediment to reverse channel erosion.
 Otherwise the stream undermines the trees until they fall over and then keep cutting a deeper and more unstable channel underneath them, thus producing more eroded sediment.

 There were two aspects to this job.
 As you'll recall, I pulled the old stump out of the middle of this cluster.
 That was not done out of sheer curiosity.
 First it was to open the cluster to more light.
 But the main reason was so that I could divert the water through the middle of the cluster and away from this trench.

 Any logging job entails its "useless" chunks, trunks, and hunks.
 What to do?
 Set them carefully into the channel to convolute the path, slow the water and capture sediment.
 So let us now return to our "after" photos and look at where the water goes now.

 As you can see on the left, I broke the flow into two streams, meaning that the total energy hitting any one spot is greatly reduced.
-The run-out slope "A" is a great deal lower which also reduces water velocity.
+Flow "A" is a great deal lower in slope which thus reduces water velocity.
 Flow "B" smacks headlong into a stump, which being redwood will last a good long time, especially because it will re-sprout new trees.
 Because of the slope, I don't expect much deposition here.